Why Most Offer Stacks Break at $75K–$125K: 3 Patterns Destroying Conversion and Margins (And the Fix for Each)

 The Executive Summary

-Who this is for: Service and consulting operators in the $75K–$125K/month band who sell tiered offers, field 30–60 minute sales calls, and feel squeezed by low average deal size and bloated delivery hours.
+Who this is for: Service and consulting operators at $75K–$125K/month with tiered offers, 30–60 minute sales calls, and shrinking effective hourly rates despite strong demand.

-The Offer Stack Problem: Most stacks quietly bleed $25K–$55K per month through tier confusion, pricing compression, and delivery complexity, dragging effective rates from $489–$650/hour down toward $300–$400/hour while masking the loss as “normal” growth friction.
+The Offer Stack Problem: Your stack quietly bleeds $25K–$55K each month through tier confusion, pricing compression, or delivery complexity, dragging effective rates toward $300–$400/hour while looking like normal growth friction.

-What you’ll learn: How to spot Tier Confusion, Pricing Compression, and Delivery Complexity, run the Tier Confusion Test, Pricing Compression Test, and Delivery Complexity Test, and apply the Rebuild Framework to redesign tiers, gaps, and delivery.
+What you’ll learn: How to spot Tier Confusion, Pricing Compression, and Delivery Complexity, run the three simple tests, and use the rebuild sequence to reset tiers, pricing gaps, and delivery.

-Time to implement: Plan 4–6 weeks to audit and rebuild your stack, 60–90 days for conversion and average sale to stabilize, and about 3–6 months to lock in a new revenue band with higher margins and fewer hours.
+Time to implement: Budget 4–6 weeks to audit and rebuild, 60–90 days for conversion and average sale to settle, and 3–6 months to hold a higher revenue band on cleaner margins and fewer hours.

 Written by Nour Boustani for $75K–$125K/month operators who want higher conversion, bigger average deals, and better effective hourly rates without adding more tiers, more complexity, or more delivery hours.